+It’s New Years.
+Want to avoid setting the same ole’ “just add water, have shame in 3 weeks” resolutions?
+This is the episode for you!
 It’s that time of year where many of us make some resolutions.
-But we at So Here’s My Story have a love-hate relationship with New Year’s Resolutions, and think it might be a time to rethink how we make them.
+But we have a love-hate relationship with New Year’s Resolutions and think it might be a time to rethink how we make them.

 Why is that important for business?

 What you measure will determine so much about your business.
 New Year’s is a great time to notice what and how you measure.